Guideline Hourly Rates 2021: CJC Recommends Modest Increase

 Contact Us Today

 The Civil Justice Council (CJC) has recommended a modest increase to the current guideline hourly rates (GHR) for Solicitors in England and Wales.
-The Guideline Hourly Rates Working Group Report For Consultation, has stated that increases in hourly rates should range from 7% to 35%.
+The Guideline Hourly Rates Working Group Report For Consultation, has stated that increases in hourly rates should range from 7% up to 35%.
 It has also recommended that the highest levels of increase should be awarded to those carrying out heavyweight commercial work as opposed to the work carried out by city law firms.

 Guideline Hourly Rates 2021: Current Rates

-In November 2020, in the case of Cohen v Fine & Ors , Judge Hodge added to the discussion on guideline hourly rates by stating ” the guideline hourly rates should be the subject of, at least, an increase that takes due account of inflation.”
+Additionally in November 2020, in the case of Cohen v Fine & Ors , Judge Hodge added to the discussion on guideline hourly rates by stating ” the guideline hourly rates should be the subject of, at least, an increase that takes due account of inflation.”